 Low oil levels can cause engine problems

 Driving with low or no oil is a recipe for expensive repair bills.
 Many drivers don't realize that driving with low oil level can cause high engine temperatures.
-Higher engine temperatures may break down the lubrication ability of the remaining oil, causing damage to and excess wear of pistons, piston rings, valve lifters and engine bearings.
+Higher engine temperatures will break down the lubrication ability of the remaining oil, causing damage to and excess wear of pistons, piston rings, valve lifters and engine bearings.
 The high engine temperatures may exacerbate the leakage of the gasket, creating a spiraling series of events that will impact your wallet with a hefty repair bill.